carlitoselmago/karaokeSampler/README.md

 ##Songs
-This software works with .kar files wich are like a matroska file for karaoke (.mid + .txt combined) You can find them in some abandonware sites
+This software works with .kar files wich are like a matroska file for karaoke (.mid + .txt combined) You can find them in some abandonware sites like http://www.vanbasco.com/

 Create a folder named "scr/KARsongs/" and drop them there, the code will traverse subfolders inside that folder